thebitbrine/tree-gp/README.md

 - Tree-based program representation with typed operations
 - Multi-threaded fitness evaluation (9x speedup on 12 cores)
 - Memory operations for stateful programs
+- Automatic ADF (Automatically Defined Functions) with parameterization
-- Library learning system that extracts and reuses successful patterns
+- Library learning with diversity enforcement and quality scoring
 - Crossover and mutation operators with elitism
 - Tournament selection with parsimony pressure